dmbarbour/glas/docs/GlasCLI.md

  * **close:FileRef** - Release the file reference.
  * **read:(from:FileRef, count:Nat)** - Response is list of up to Count available bytes taken from input stream.
 Returns fewer than Count if input buffer is empty.
  * **write:(to:FileRef, data:Binary)** - write a list of bytes to file.
 Fails if not opened for write or append.
 Use 'busy' status for heuristic pushback.
- * **status:FileRef** - Returns a record that may contain one or many status flags or values.
+ * **status:FileRef** - Returns a record that may contain one or more flags and values describing the status of a file.
   * *init* - the 'open' request has not yet been seen by OS.
-Need to wait for transaction to end.
   * *ready* - further interaction is possible, e.g. read buffer has data available, or you're free to write.
-  * *busy* - has an active background task, e.g. write buffer not empty at start of transaction.
+  * *busy* - has an active background task.
   * *done* - successful termination of interaction.
   * *error:Message* - reports an error, with some extra description.
  * **ref:list** - return a list of open file references.